espressif/esp-idf/docs/api/system/deep_sleep.rst

 In revisions 0 and 1 of the ESP32, this wakeup source is incompatible with ULP and touch wakeup sources.

+.. warning:: After wake up from deep sleep, IO pad used for wakeup will be configured as RTC IO.
+Before using this pad as digital GPIO, reconfigure it using ``rtc_gpio_deinit(gpio_num)`` function.

 .. doxygenfunction:: esp_deep_sleep_enable_ext0_wakeup

 External wakeup (ext1)